 Those seeking to enter the University of Texas at Austin directly out of high school face an extremely selective admissions process.
 If they are from in-state and finish in the top 6% of their high school class, acceptance is guaranteed.
 If you are not in the top 6% and/or not from Texas, the road gets much tougher.
 Perhaps a more uplifting fact is that UT Austin is a very transfer-friendly school.
 In fact, the transfer acceptance rate is higher than that for first-years in some application cycles.
-This blog will share the UT Austin transfer acceptance rate as well as other essential pieces of information like the UT Austin transfer deadline, the requirements/checklist for applicants, the UT Austin transfer decision date, and much more.
+This blog will share the UT Austin transfer acceptance rate as well as other essential pieces of information like the UT Austin transfer deadline, requirements, transfer decision date, and much more.

 UT Austin Transfer Acceptance Rate